 One strategic way a player can undercut their opponent in Gin Rummy is by paying attention to the cards their opponent picks up and discards.
 By keeping track of the cards their opponent needs and discards, a player can try to block their opponent from completing sets or runs.
 This can disrupt their opponent's strategy and give the player an advantage in the game.

-Draughts, also known as checkers, is a two-player strategy board game played on an 8x8 grid.
-Each player starts with 12 pieces on opposite sides of the board.
-The goal is to capture all of your opponent's pieces or block them from moving.
-Players take turns moving their pieces diagonally forward, capturing their opponent's pieces by jumping over them.
-The game ends when one player captures all of their opponent's pieces or blocks them from moving.
+Draughts, also known as checkers, is played on an 8x8 board with each player starting with 12 pieces placed on the dark squares of the three rows closest to them.
+Players take turns moving their pieces diagonally forward to an unoccupied square, capturing an opponent's piece by jumping over it.
+If a piece reaches the opponent's back row, it is promoted to a "king," allowing it to move both forward and backward.
+The game ends when one player captures all of the opponent's pieces or blocks them from making a legal move.